iarna/funstream/README.md

 at the number of arguments your callback takes.
 Because promises and sync functions take the same number of arguments, if you're using promise returning callbacks you'll need to explicitly pass in `async: true`.

+### fun(writableStream[, opts]) → PromiseStream

+Writable streams can't be fun per se, since being fun means having iterators.
+But they can at least promise their results.
+If you make a writable stream fun then you'll get a stream/promise hybrid.
+All the power of a stream, but with the promise methods of your favorite promise implmenetation.
+The promise will Resolve when the stream finishes and Reject if it errors.

+This is how `reduce` and `forEach` get their return values.

 ### fun(array[,opts]) → FunStream